fluent-ffmpeg/node-fluent-ffmpeg/README.md

 ffmpeg('/path/to/file.avi').videoBitrate('1000k', true);
 ```

-#### videoFilters(filter[, filter...]): add custom video filters
+#### videoFilters(filter...): add custom video filters

 **Aliases**: `videoFilter()`, `withVideoFilter()`, `withVideoFilters()`.

 This method enables adding custom video filters.
-You may add multiple filters at once by passing either several arguments or a string array.
+You may add multiple filters at once by passing either several arguments or an array.
 See the Ffmpeg documentation for available filters and their syntax.

+Each filter pased to this method can be either a filter string (eg. `fade=in:0:30`) or a filter specification object with the following keys:
+* `filter`: filter name
+* `options`: optional; either an option string for the filter (eg. `in:0:30`), an options array for unnamed options (eg. `['in', 0, 30]`) or an object mapping option names to values (eg. `{ t: 'in', s: 0, n: 30 }`).
+When `options` is not specified, the filter will be added without any options.

 ```js
 ffmpeg('/path/to/file.avi')